tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Epic Feat

-Once per full recovery, you can cast a necromantic ritual by sacrificing a living creature instead of expending a spell.
+Once per full recovery, you can cast an arcane ritual by sacrificing a living creature in place of a focus.
+The ritual still requires components.

 ---